tldr-pages/tldr/pages/linux/a2ensite.md

 # a2dissite

-> Disable an Apache virtual host.
+> Disable an Apache virtual host on Debian-based OSes.
 > More information: <https://httpd.apache.org/>.

 - Disable a virtual host: